 Do Students Need to Speak Another Language?

 Language immersion is a beneficial experience, but not a requirement for study abroad.
-There are many programs that offer courses taught in English, even if that is not the primary language of the location abroad and, of course, there are many countries where English is the principal language.
+We encourage students to study languages, but there are many programs that offer courses taught in English, even if that is not the primary language of the location abroad and, of course, there are many countries where English is the principal language.

 What Courses Can Students Take Abroad?